payara/Payara-Community-Documentation/documentation/payara-micro/starting-instance.md

 }
 ```

 To start an instance with non-default settings (configuration changes or deploying applications upon startup), you have to call the `getInstance()` method before using `bootstrap()`.
-More details on this can be found in the [Configuring an Instance](#52-configuring-an-instance-programmatically) section.
+More details on this can be found in the [Configuring an Instance Programmatically](configuring/config-program.md) section.
 The use of the `getInstance()` method does not exclude you from using the default settings however; calling the `bootstrap()` method on its own (as shown in the example above) is functionally equivalent to calling the `bootstrap()` method directly after the `getInstance()` method, such as in the example below:

 ```Java